 Early starts and spring riding

-You can ski more than six months of the year in Rocky, but the prime season, in my estimation, is spring.
+Because of the long season, backcountry skiing is one of the best things to do in Colorado.
+You can ski more than six months of the year in Rocky, but the prime time, in my estimation, is spring.
 The snowpack consolidates, avalanche danger often goes down (but not always!), the days are longer, and the temps warmer.
 Lines like the ones mentioned above come into condition with a deeper, more stable snowpack.
 Keep in mind Colorado gets a ton of sun, so a warming snowpack presents its own problems, but with an early start, you can tick awesome lines like the Dead Elk, Dragontail, Notchtop Couloir, and many others.

 Any time you’re skiing in the park, but especially in spring, you’ll want an early start.
 Warmer temps and intense sun can spike avy danger, and crowds from the Front Range can wreck your day, both ski-wise and traffic-wise if you wait until 8 a.m. to start up the hill.
 The bottom line is that the reality in Colorado has become beating the crowds, and this means dawn patrol.
 Discipline yourself, get up early, send early, be home early!
 Or, first to the pub for an apres-ski beer.
 Ed’s Cantina in Estes Park is where I head for my hard-earned pint and it’s worth checking out.